Nithanth/SAM2_analysis/README.md

    # Make sure you are in the SAM2_analysis directory and venv is active
    mkdir -p external
    cd external
+   # Now in the external directory within the project

-   # Clone the official SAM2 repository
+   # Clone the repository
    git clone https://github.com/facebookresearch/sam2.git

+   # Navigate into the directory
    cd sam2

-   # Install SAM2 in editable mode
+   # Install in editable mode
    pip install -e .

    # Go back to the project root
    cd ../..
+   # Now back in the SAM2_analysis project root
    ```

 6. **Install Project Dependencies:**